This cross-disciplinary staff and student event will feature presentations from undergraduate and postgraduate students.

 Ascent – Academic English Online program

-APW are very pleased to announce the launch of ASCENT – a free online academic … Continue reading Ascent – Academic English Online program
+APW are very pleased to announce the launch of ASCENT – a free online academic English course for Monash students.
+Ascent is an interactive, self-paced learning experience designed to help students develop their English in an academic environment.

 Getting to know … Andrew Johnson